Remix

 A remix, also sometimes called reorchestration or rework, is a piece of media which has been altered or contorted from its original state by adding, removing, or changing pieces of the item.
 A song, piece of artwork, book, poem, or photograph can be remixes.
-The only characteristic of a remix is that it appropriates and changes other materials to create something new.
+The only necessary characteristic of a remix is that it appropriates and changes other materials to create something new.

 Most commonly, remixes are a subset of audio mixing in music and song recordings.
 Songs may be remixed for a variety of reasons: